-Import/Export Servers 2
+Import/Export Servers 2 ×

 1 Import/Export 🗸 The following servers will be imported.
 Click the Finish button to complete the import process.

 Server Group Server

 2 Database Servers 🗸 Jenkins PostgreSQL 12

 2 Database Servers V AWS_Jenkins PostgreSQL 10

 3 Summary >

-All existing server groups and servers will be a successful import process, the browser trees e removed before the servers above are imported.
-On ee will be refreshed.
+nd servers will be removed before the servers above are imported.
+On s, the browser tree will be refreshed.

-0 ◀ Back ► Next ✓ Finish
+0 ← Back ► Next ✓ Finish